BrowserWorks/website/src/content/docs/blog/waterfox-x-treestyletab.md

 ---
-title: 'Waterfox x TreeStyleTab: A Collaboration for the Waterfox Sidebar'
+title: 'Waterfox × TreeStyleTab: A Collaboration for the Waterfox Sidebar'
 date: 2024-02-15
 author: Alex
 description: A look at an upcoming feature in Waterfox -- the sidebar!